skeeto/opengl-demo/README.md

 If your GPU doesn't support OpenGL 3.3 and you're using Mesa 10.0+, you can force software rendering with the environment variable `LIBGL_ALWAYS_SOFTWARE=1`.
+The Makefile includes 'run-on-mesa' that sets this for you.

 ### Windows